 Instructions

-• In a small mixing bowl, whisk powdered milk, cornstarch, and baking soda until combined.
+• In a small mixing bowl, whisk powdered milk, cornstarch, and baking soda until smooth.

 • Add mixture to an airtight jar.
 Allow to marinate at least 24 hours before enjoying for the best fragrance.